danlm/Nial-dev/README.md

 set a fast math option which sets the compiler flags appropriately.

 The distribution includes binary 64-bit versions of the executable interpreter for OSX and Linux in the bin directory.
-THese builds include the extensions described in the extensions directory.
+These builds include the extensions described in the extensions directory.

 ##Requirements

-The build process uses CMake and requires that you have installed this.
+The build process uses CMake.
 You can use either the command line version of CMake or the GUI.

 The GNU readline library is also required.
 This should be present by default on OSX but